 My research is on crowdsourcing, competition and collaboration.
 For an overview, please see my profile on ResearchGate or Google Scholar.
 Funny story, the following list can be used to find an article to read not just to count them.

-I talk about some of my research in the Podcast with Bob Sutton.
+I talk about some of my research in the following video and in the Podcast with Bob Sutton.

 Musings on Academic Careers